Refine search to holiday lodges by county

 We have 490 Holiday Lodges in England.
 Here are just a few of the fantastic holiday lodges in England.
 To find lodges, chalets and bungalows in a specific area just use the Area Links to the right.

-Thornlea Log Cabin in Whitby, North Yorkshire.
-Set in the beautiful and peaceful Esk Valley and lying in the heart of The North York Moors is the lovely little village of Danby.
-This settlement boasts two pubs – both of which serve food – a bakery and a tea room.
-Also close by is the excellent National Park Visitor Centre at Danby Lodge – a wonderful, historic building which provides exhibitions, nature trails and tea rooms, all set in 13 acres of riverside pasture.
-Danby also hosts the ruins of a 14th Century castle as well as the only remaining working water mill on the River Esk.
-Train enthusiasts will also enjoy the scenic Esk Valley Railway line, which runs through the village on its way to the seaside resort of Whitby.
-The area is full of excellent towns to visit including York, Hutton-le-hole and Lastingham, as well as the villages of Staithes, Saltburn and Robin Hood's Bay.
+North Yorkshire.
+The village of Danby nestles in the Esk Valley in the heart of The North York Moors.
+The village has two pubs (both serving food), a bakery and tearooms.
+There is also a National Park Visitor Centre at Danby Lodge - an historic building set in 13 acres of riverside pasture, with facilities which include exhibitions, nature trails and tearooms.
+Danby also boasts the ruins of a 14th Century castle and the only remaining working water mill on the River Esk.
+The scenic Esk Valley Railway line runs through the village on its way to Whitby.
+The quaint moorland villages of Hutton-le-Hole and Lastingham, the market town of Pickering, the City of York and the Yorkshire Coast villages of Staithes, Saltburn and Robin Hood's Bay are all within easy touring distance.

 Next | Last |